 Don’t worry about cooking carrots If your kids will only eat mashed carrot, don’t worry – it’s a nutritional bonus!
 Research shows more betacarotene is absorbed from cooked, puréed carrots than from raw ones.

-Eight ounces of carrot juice can contain as much as 800% of your daily recommended dosage of vitamin A. Vitamin A is essential and necessary for tissue growth, especially within the bones.
+Eight ounces of carrot juice can contain as much as 800% of your daily recommended dosage of vitamin A. This Vitamin is essential and necessary for tissue growth, especially within the bones.
 Vitamin A is also very important in maintaining good vision.
 The old myth that eating carrots will help you see better is true, as vitamin A deficiencies can lead to vision problems such as night blindness.

 Spinach is also a very rich source of Vitamin A. A little spinach juiced with a few carrots will deliver a vitamin A mega beverage.
-Vitamin A is also very crucial for expectant mothers and the unborn fetus.
+Vitamin A is also very crucial for expectant mothers and the unborn foetus.
 Although vitamin A is very important for your body, it is also important to maintain moderate levels of vitamin A intake, as too much can lead to liver toxicity, and other health problems.